RATE CASE Q & A’s

 What is the process for a rate case?

 CEL&P must have any changes to its rates and rate structure examined and approved by the local governing bodies (the CEL&P Utility Service Board and the Crawfordsville City Council) as well as the IURC.
-Earlier this year, CEL&P performed a rate study to determine the proper rates and rate structure for the future.
-CEL&P presented the rate study to the Utility Board and the City Council.
-If the Crawfordsville City Council approves the rate study, it will be filed in a petition to the IURC and become a rate case before the Commission.
+CEL&P performed a rate study in the spring of 2020 to determine the proper rates and rate structure for the future.
+CEL&P presented the rate study to the Utility Service Board and the City Council.
+Both bodies approved the rate study in the summer of 2020.
+The case was then petitioned to the IURC in August 2020 and became a rate case before the Commission.

 What costs does my utility bill pay for?